cloudops/cloudops-accp-kb/en/accp-pilot-intro/accp-user-guide.md

  ![A](nextcloud-02.png)</li>

-<li>Click on your profile in the top right corner and click on “Settings”
+<li value="2">Click on your profile in the top right corner and click on “Settings”

  ![A](nextcloud-03.png)</li>